o-ronin-o/o-ronin-o/README.md

 > *Computer Engineer, AI Enthuthiast and a shawerma junky XD*

-I'm passionate about machine learning, systems programming, and building intelligent applications from the ground up.
-I believe in understanding the fundamentals by implementing algorithms from scratch and exploring diverse domains from neural networks to operating systems.
+I'm passionate about AI/machine learning, systems programming, and building intelligent applications from the ground up.
+I believe in understanding the fundamentals by implementing algorithms from scratch and exploring diverse domains from neural networks to operating systems. i have deep interest in researching new technologies and using them to build intersting solutions and yet i have a long way to go.

 ---